 A Reserve Fund has previously been created to be used to finally retire or to pay when due debt service on Parity Bonds, the Bonds, and any Additional Bonds to the extent the amounts in the Interest and Redemption Fund are insufficient.
 The Resolution provides that so long as the market value of the money and investments in the Reserve Fund are not less than a "Required Reserve" equal to the average annual principal and interest requirements of the Parity Bonds, the Bonds, and Additional Bonds, no deposit to the Reserve Fund is required.
-At closing, the Authority will deposit Bond proceeds in an amount required to fully fund the Required Reserve (see "SELECTED PROVISIONS OF THE RESOLUTION" and "PLAN OF FINANCING - Sources and Uses of Bond Proceeds").
+At closing of the issuance of the Bonds, the Authority will deposit Bond proceeds in an amount required to fully fund the Required Reserve (see "PLAN OF FINANCING - Sources and Uses of Bond Proceeds" and "SELECTED PROVISIONS OF THE RESOLUTION").

-Redemption
+Optional Redemption

-Optional Redemption.
-The Authority reserves the right, at its option, to redeem Bonds having stated maturities on or after August 1, 2031, in whole or in part, in principal amounts of \$5,000 or any integral multiple thereof, on August 1, 2030 or any date thereafter, at the par value thereof plus accrued interest to the date of redemption.
+The Authority reserves the right, at its option, to redeem Bonds having stated maturities on or after August 1, 2033, in whole or in part, in principal amounts of \$5,000 or any integral multiple thereof, on August 1, 2032 or any date thereafter, at the par value thereof plus accrued interest to the date of redemption.
 If less than all of the Bonds are to be redeemed, the Authority may select the maturities of the Bonds to be redeemed.
 If less than all of the Bonds of any maturity are to be redeemed, the Paying Agent/Registrar (or DTC while the Bonds are in Book-Entry-Only form) shall determine by lot the Bonds, or portions thereof, within such maturity to be redeemed.